python3statement/pycon-2017/proposal.md

 Users and developers of Python 2 libraries, who want to make sure their systems don't upgrade to incompatible versions of once-compatible packages.

+User and developers of Python 2 and 3 libraries who wish to transition to a Python 3 only codebase, but who want to ensure a path for Python 2 users to continue to use older versions of the software or "Long Term Support" versions of the software.

 User and developers of Python 3 libraries who care about Python 2 users and developers.

 Objective
 =========